flyteorg/flyte/rsts/index.rst

 Flyte is an open-source, container-native, structured programming and distributed processing platform.
 It enables highly concurrent, scalable and maintainable workflows for machine learning and data processing.

-Created at Lyft, Flyte provides first class support for Python, and is built directly on Kubernetes for all the benefits containerization provides: portability, scalability, and reliability.
+Created at Lyft, Flyte provides first class support for Python, Java, and Scala, and is built directly on Kubernetes for all the benefits containerization provides: portability, scalability, and reliability.

 Flyte provides a single unit of execution (task) as a top-level concept.
 Multiple tasks arranged in a data producer-consumer order create the workflow, which is pure specification created in any language.